 The T-win technology is therefore unique in that the compounds directly target tumor cells and micro environment and initiate a dynamic process of activating the host immune system, which can then be exploited by concurrent or subsequent therapies.

 IO Biotech has an advanced clinical portfolio of first-in-class immune modulating anti-cancer therapies with three compounds in phase I or phase I/II.

 Our lead compound IO102, targeting IDO, has shown promising anti-tumor efficacy in a phase I clinical trial in NSCLC and a large phase II combination trial is soon to be initiated.
-Our second lead, IO103, targets PD-L1 and three clinical trails are ongoing in multiple myeloma, follicular lymphoma and melanoma.
-In addition, several compounds are in late pre-clinical phase
+Our second lead, IO103, targets PD-L1 and three clinical trials are ongoing in multiple myeloma, follicular lymphoma and melanoma.
+In addition, several compounds are in the late pre-clinical phase

-Our immune modulating anti-cancer therapies can potentially offer the ideal safe and effective add-on treatment to e.g. check point inhibitors - or as monotherapy for a niche indication.
+Our immune modulating anti-cancer therapies can potentially offer the ideal safe and effective add-on treatment to e.g. checkpoint inhibitors - or as monotherapy for a niche indication.